 The Clarksburg Municipal Building dates back to 1888 when it served as the city’s post office.
 From 1932 to 1965, the structure was deemed the Federal Building because it housed various Federal Offices.
 In 1966, the structure became the City of Clarksburg’s Municipal Building.
 Despite the efforts of preservationists and local residents who rallied to save the structure and convert it into a museum and visitors center, the building was demolished.

-The Towers School site was previously inhabited by the Northwestern Virginia Academy until 1893.
-During the Civil War, the Academy was utilized as a barracks, military prison, and a hospital because Clarksburg was home to hundreds of troops from 1861 through 1865.
-Not only did the Academy provide room and board for soldiers, but every church did as well.
-Towers School was established in 1895 and served the Clarksburg community for nearly 100 years.
-Towers was demolished in the mid-1900s.
+The Towers School site has been home to several educational institutions.
+The first school to occupy the site was the Randolph Academy, the first academy west of the Allegheny Mountains.
+After serving Clarksburg from 1795 until 1843, it was replaced by the Northwestern Virginia Academy.
+During the Civil War, the academy’s building was utilized as a barracks, military prison, and a hospital because Clarksburg was home to hundreds of troops from 1861 through 1865.
+The Northwestern Virginia Academy did not reopen after the war and its building was re-adapted for public school use.
+A new building, the Towers School, was established in 1895 and served the Clarksburg community for nearly 100 years.
+A historical plaque commemorates the site’s contributions to education in Clarksburg.
+Towers School was demolished in the mid-1990s.

-This home dates back to 1807 when it was constructed for tanner Jacob Stealey, making it the oldest home in Clarksburg.
-Stealey died in 1841, but the home remained in the family's possession until 1881 when John Stealey sold the property to Nathan Goff, a former member of the West Virginia House of Delegates.
-Goff's widow remodeled the home around 1891, adding some of the Victorian details such as the gable roof and detailed exterior millwork.
-During the early 20th century, the home served as a boarding house and doctor's office before it became the property of Amy Roberts Vance in 1933.
-When Mrs. Vance died in 1967, her sons donated the historic home to the Harrison County Historical Society with the hope that the property would serve as a headquarters and museum.
-The society offers tours of the home by appointment, as well as special programs at the house throughout the year.
+The Stealey-Goff-Vance House dates back to 1807, when it was constructed for tanner Jacob Stealey.
+It is the oldest home in Clarksburg, and likely the oldest building in general.
+Stealey died in 1841, but the home remained in the family's possession until 1881, when John Stealey sold the property to Nathan Goff Sr., a former member of the West Virginia House of Delegates.
+Goff's widow remodeled the home around 1891, adding Victorian details such as the gable roof and detailed exterior millwork.
+During the early twentieth century, the home served as a boarding house and doctor's office before it became the property of Amy Roberts Vance in 1933.
+When Vance died in 1967, her sons donated the historic home to the Harrison County Historical Society with the stipulation that the property would serve as a headquarters and museum.
+The historical society offers tours of the home by appointment, as well as special programs at the house throughout the year.

 The Soldiers’ Monument was the brainchild of the Richard Wallace Circle No. 12 Ladies Auxiliary of the Grand Army of the Republic (G.A.R.).
 In March 1907, the ladies decided to fundraise for the construction of a granite statue in memory of those who served in the U.S. military from 1776-1907, and ultimately, hoped this would serve as daily lesson in patriotism for Clarksburg’s citizens.
 The cost amounted to $2,000.
 However, the campaign the group created faced challenges.
 The monument fund found many financial supporters during the first two months of the drive.
 But, donations came to a stand-still by the end of April 1907 with a remainder of $1,431 for the cost of the statue and dedication ceremony.
 As the fundraising campaign dragged on into the summer, the ceremony was pushed to August and then permanently set for May 30, 1908.
 By the time May 30 dedication arrived, the Soldiers Monument had lived under a canvas tarp on the east corner of the courthouse yard since its placement in October 1907.
 But, this is not the end of the monument’s story.
 The Soldiers Monument traveled three times since its placement on the courthouse square in 1908.
 At one time or another, the statue lived near the old City Hall at the former Mortimer Smith House on West Main Street; the Nathan Goff National Guard Armory, and finally in front of newest City Building on West Main Street where he remains to this day.

 The Merchants and Mechanics Bank was established as a branch of a bank in Wheeling in 1860, and was originally housed in a storefront of the Despard Block.
-In 1894, the Merchants Bank Building was constructed and housed three storerooms, all of which are still in their original state today.
+In 1894, the Merchants Bank building was constructed and included three storerooms, all of which are still in their original state today.
+The Merchants Bank building is a striking New-Romanesque Revival structure, significant for its architectural integrity.
 In 1961, Merchant Bank’s assets were purchased by Union Bank, and the building was then purchased by its present namesake, Community Savings and Loans.